10up/distributor/README.md

 4. On remotesite.com, ensure that [Application Passwords](https://wordpress.org/plugins/application-passwords/) is installed.
 Then navigate to the user profile that will be used to create the Externatal Connection on mainsite.com and then to the `Application Passwords` section of the user profile (not the `Account Management` section).
 Add a label for the New Application Password Name (e.g., `mainsite.com`) and click `Add New`.
 Now copy the password provided into mainsite.com's External Connections `Password` field.
 5. On mainsite.com, add the `External Connection URL` (e.g., http://remotesite.com/wp-json).
 You should see a green circle and "_Connection established._".
 6. Ensure the roles selected in `Roles Allowed to Push` are the ones you want to support, then press the `Create Connection` button.
 You should now be able to push from mainsite.com to remotesite.com.
 If you want to pull from remotesite.com to mainsite.com, simply repeat these instructions swapping mainsite.com and remotesite.com.

+## Support Level

+**Active:** 10up is actively working on this, and we expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
+Bug reports, feature requests, questions, and pull requests are welcome.

 ## Known Caveats/Issues